Dream Project 2: "Be Level with the Clouds at the Oculus"

 The Clouds will range in size from one to twelve feet, each illuminated by sunbeams pouring in through the skylight above.
 (Unless of course it’s an overcast day, in which case their presence will possess no less an undeniable charm.)
 The sight of our Clouds, dappled and diffused with light, will enchant commuters headed toward any weather.

 This installation will provide visitors the opportunity to stand at the balcony or second floor of the Oculus and feel level with the clouds, like birds suspended in flight – in a place that so effectively pays tribute to the far-reaching heights of the human spirit.

 Clouds travel on a cyclical path – sometimes predictable, sometimes in shapes impossible to foresee – not much different from our own journeys around the world.
 Our Clouds inhabit that same sense of natural wonder and cosmic purpose, minus the chance of rain.
 How fitting it would be to place them along the Oculus’ station for travelers to look upon, to share in a spectacle that is entirely unexpected but altogether welcome.

-For a look at past projects with our Clouds, which have been installed at the Oakland Airport, DC’s Mythology Bar and Restaurant, and other now-celestial spaces, click here.
+For a look at past projects with our Clouds, which have been installed at the Oakland Airport, DC’s Mythology Bar and Restaurant, and other now-celestial spaces, see our list of services.
 We’re a Brooklyn-based art and design laboratory, working on an ever-evolving spectrum of pieces in tune with nature.
 It would be a thrill and an honor to bring a touch of the cumulus into the Oculus.